xiazeyu/infomall-org-uva/content/en/docs/tutorial/singularity.md

 ## Singularity

+Singularity is a container runtime that implements a unique security model to mitigate privilege escalation risks and provides a platform to capture a complete application environment into a single file (SIF).

+Singularity is often used in HPC centers.

+UNiversity of Virginia unfortunately does not allow us to access the full singularity features and only allows us to access a single specific command to create images.

+If you need more features, please submit a ticket to the Rivanna help team with the missing feature you need so they can enable it for you.

 ### build.def

 Here shows an example head of `buid.def` file to build image based on [NVIDIA NGC PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).